mensfeld/monitoring-ruby-with-heka/README.md

 # Monitoring Ruby applications with Heka and Grafana

-Git clone and open index.html
+Git clone and open index.html or visit http://mensfeld.github.io/monitoring-ruby-with-heka